fractal-bootcamp/hackathon-kitchen-gossip/README.md

 ## Server and and Slack integration (needed for bootcamp use)

-1. Get boltServer.ts working on a remote host
+1. DONE - Get boltServer.ts working on a remote host
-1. Update boltServer to be calling the same functions as the expressServer
+1. DONE - Update boltServer to be calling the same functions as the expressServer
-1. Change Slack settings in Prod so that it calls the actual boltServer, not localhost
+1. DONE - Change Slack settings in Prod so that it calls the actual boltServer, not localhost

 ## Better more usable gossip output

+1. DONE - Split out bot responses so they can get individual reactions
 1. Add in aggregated counts under each review, e.g.
    @Alex has done great blah blah blah emoji emoji
    (5 commits)